 For those who want a backpack that can do a little bit everything, is durable, and looks damn good in the process, the WADNRD PRVKE 31 is an excellent investment.
 At 31 (expandable to 36) liters, this backpack can hold quite a bit and there are plenty more pockets to hold everything else.
 Thanks to its robust weather-resistant design, your belongings will be safe as well.
 Add in some customizable straps and sleek sexy design and you have a backpack that can do damn near anything.

-I hesitate to classify the PRVKE 31 has the ideal photography backpack though as it lacks the necessary space to accommodate larger kits and, to be honest, there are better backpacks out there for this.
+It’s pretty close but I hesitate to classify the PRVKE 31 has the perfect photography backpack.
+It lacks the necessary space to accommodate larger kits and there are bigger backpacks out there more suitable for this.
 I’d refrain from suggesting it as a replacement for diehard wilderness backpackers too as, while carrying larger loads for longer periods of time, it tends to weigh heavily on the shoulders and is hard to adjust for weight distribution.
 As an all-purpose lifestyle backpack, on the other hand, I can say with confidence that the PRVKE 31 is pretty fuckin’ rad.

 Though the PRVKE 31 does lack some features that would make weight distribution more manageable as well as a more dedicated photographic compartment, these gripes will be quickly dismissed by most users.
 At the end of the day, the PRVKE 31 just does too many things right.
 In closing, we at Broke Backpacker would highly recommend this bag to just about anyone.